Helping You Obtain Benefits Through Your Individual Disability Insurance Policy

 When insurance companies breach this promise by denying your claim, you have a claim for breach of contract and likely a claim for its breach of the duty of good faith and fair dealing impliedly owed to you as the purchaser of the contract.
 When this occurs, the insurance company has acted in “bad faith.”
 Your individual policy will be guided by the statutes and case law of your particular state.
 These state laws can differ.
 In Colorado, for example, a “bad faith” denial of your claim can lead to the recovery of extra-contractual damages, i.e., compensation for the harms caused by the denial beyond what is owed under the contract.
 Some states do not have these bad faith laws.
 Colorado also has a powerful statute (enacted in 2008), which may provide for a recovery of double the contract benefits and attorneys’ fees if the claim is “unreasonably delayed or denied.”

 If you have questions about individual disability insurance, contact the experienced team at McDermott Law, LLC.
-Set up a free consultation by completing our contact form, or call us at 303-964-1800.
+Set up a free Review of Denied Claims by completing our contact form, or call us at 303-964-1800.
 Our firm is located in Denver, and we serve clients throughout the Rocky Mountain region.

 Know Your Policy

 It is crucial that you read your disability insurance policy.
 You need to understand the contractual provisions and claims process, preferably prior to filing a claim.
 Many IDI policies define disability as the inability to perform the material duties of the specific occupation you were in engaged in when you ceased work – referred to as “own occupation” policy.
 This type of policy insures your occupation as opposed to your income.
 You may even be entitled to the benefit promised under your disability policy if you are able to engage in some other occupation.
 Some of these professional policies, especially those purchased by physicians, may define disability as a specific medical specialty or even sub-specialty in which the doctor was engaged when the ability to do so was lost.